nbpayne/deskandstudio-beta/studio.md

 ---

 The studio is a few hundred metres from bus stops along Parramatta Road at Camperdown.
 We’re super accessible by bus or car.
-Street parking is available however it’s mostly 1-2P.
+Street parking is available however it’s mostly 2 hour and some non-restricted in the side streets.

 #### Ready to book your next photo shoot?